 A Good Life

 Never any regrets: so many regrets.
 So many things that made her physically hurt when she thought about them in the middle of the night.
 It's during this time the good stuff pales into the background and the disgust she still feels about breaking her cousin's doll, stuffing it in the a dustbin a few doors down - hiding it and lying about it.
-Knowing no one would suspect sweet little Cameron.
-The memories are all mixed in there, along with Susie's bewilderment and tears and Cameron's cowardice.
+Knowing no one would suspect sweet little Allison.
+The memories are all mixed in there, along with Susie's bewilderment and tears and Allison's cowardice.
 It was the perfect crime.
 No one ever found out it was her, but even now, years later, it pops up as a physical block of shame.
 She can see it.
 It's red.
 A big red wooden block like the one she used to play with as a child.

 When she can't sleep she feels the block within her.
 She knows what it says about her.
 Not many people see it.
 They are too busy checking over the exterior, but she knows the block of shame is sitting right there.

-As a child Cameron never thought she'd do a lot of things she's done.
+As a child Allison never thought she'd do a lot of things she's done.
 But she's done them and they can't be undone.
 Some have scared her, some scarred her and some have excited her.

 They all centre around one thing: her.
 She did them; she made the choices and now they are part of her, every waking moment; and even in her dreams, they make up who she is now.
 Who that person is she doesn't quite know.
 She's a work in progress.
 It will take many years before she'll be hung on the wall of a gallery, defined by a tastefully decorated frame and gawped at by champagne drinking nitwits.
 But she and the painter will laugh because only they will know the truth.